giuliov/GitPushFilterPlugin/README.md

 A **policy** controls behavior for one or more repositories (you can use the `*` wildcard); a policy checks one or more **rules** that must be satisfied for the requested Git push operation to be accepted.
 The rules can be:
+ - *read-only* to refuse any change to the repository
  - *Limit size* to avoid accepting big files in the repository
  - *Force Push* to restrict Force Push (i.e. history rewriting) to a group of users, no matters the permission on the Repository
  - *email* to constraint the accepted email addresses for Authors and Contributors